Troubleshooting for iPad Screen Replacement

 - Go back over your work.
 For each step, reseat/reconnect all cables and connections you touched or might have disrupted to make sure they are securely connected.
 The cables are super-sensitive to being just a little out of place.
 If the problem is with the display, then check those cables carefully.
 Cables are fragile so be careful to not bend or pull.

-- Inspect and clean the connectors and carefully attempt to reattach the cables.
+- Inspect and clean the connectors gently and carefully attempt to reattach the cables.

 Dirt and dust is common during a repair and will disrupt the contacts and cause display issues.
+Clean the connectors on the logic board and the screen.
 For cleaning, we recommend using 95% or higher alcohol on a q-tip.
-You can also use pressurized air to blow out.
+You can also use a pressurized air to blow out or if not available a soft bristled brush (like a clean tooth brush).

 - Review more troubleshooting below for specific issues and tips.